Even the most experienced land buyers may not know about conservation easements.

-This can put property owners in a tough situation, especially when you’re not familiar with the process.
+This can put property owners in a tough situation, especially when they’re not familiar with the process.

-Of all the conservation easements pros and cons on this list, this is one you can (hopefully) avoid based purely on research.
+Of all the conservation easement pros and cons on this list, this is one you can (hopefully) avoid based purely on research.

 Land trusts are non-profit organizations that actively work to conserve land.